JAPANESE LANGUAGE AND CULTURE IN TOKYO

 The goal of the Japanese study abroad program is to learn the Japanese language, culture, and society through an intensive and comprehensive cultural experience in Japan.
 Japanese as a second language learners are required to not only master the language but to understand the cultural basis of the language as well.
 Participants will stay in Japan for 2 weeks, and they will engage in various activities.

-Students will have the opportunity to communicate with the students and the professors at Seikei University in Tokyo.
-Students will be able to participate in language course and various cultural events with Japanese people, such as in tea ceremony, flower arrangement class, calligraphy, and visiting historical places.
+Students will have the opportunity to communicate with the students and professors at Seikei University in Tokyo.
+Students will be able to participate in language courses and various cultural events with Japanese people, such as in tea ceremony, flower arrangement class, calligraphy, and visiting historical places.
 Additionally, students will gain first-hand experience of daily life in Japan; for example, they will be able to gain insight into Japanese students ' university life, eat authentic Japanese foods, and partake in traditions, customs, and popular culture.

 - Tokyo, Japan